manchicken/rust-interoperability-in-perl/README.md

 The `rust-part` folder contains a normal Rust program, but it's a `cdylib` crate so it'll produce a `.so` file.

 The scripts themselves are just in the top-level directory, with a `.pl` extension.

+## The tests

+- Simple adding of two integers
+- Upper-casing a string
+- Using an opaque pointer in Perl
+- Using Tokio async
+- Invoking a Perl callback